 When samples are collected, insoluble dust is washed from the bottle then filtered, dried and weighed.
 Dust deposition is measured in mg/m²/day (milligrams per square meter per day).
 This provides a measure of how much dust settles over a given area and time under the influence of gravity (dustfall rate).

 Dust deposition data will also help inform whether airborne dust is a nuisance.
-A guideline of 120mg/m²/day averaged over one month is commonly used to assess dust nuisance.
+A guideline of 120mg/m²/day averaged over one month is commonly used to assess dust nuisance in Queensland.

 All dustfall rates fell below the nuisance guideline during both November 2018 and May 2019.